ZihaoLu/CookCreativeProfile/README.md

 # Make the World More Delicious
-Cook Creative is a cutting-edge cross-industry creative agency.
+Just like cooking, we hope to bring wonderful experience to life through our professional work.

-Our professional work includes internet, cuisine, fashion, lifestyle and so on.
+The core team of Cook Creative is composed of interdisciplinary designers, user experience researchers and developers.
+Focusing on cutting-edge brands, we provide service including product research, experience design and systematic digital solutions.
+Our footprint covers fashion, consumer electronics, internet media and many other emerging fields.
+It is our mission to help brands tell their stories, to move and inspire their audiences with great stories.

-We are not limited into specific styles, and refuse to be defined.
+We sincerely hope to cooperate with more partners and grow together.

 Click to get the PDF file   [Cook_Creative_Profile.pdf](https://zihaolu.io/CookCreativeProfile/Cook_Creative_Profile.pdf)

-Last Updated on Mar 8th, 2019.
+Last Updated on April 22nd, 2019.

 ![image](https://raw.githubusercontent.com/ZihaoLu/CookCreativeProfile/master/Cook_Creative_Profile_Cover.jpg)